TheDreamer/beastie-work/patches/README.md

 	proposed fix is to automate this in the dumpon script, which had one small flaw, which I corrected.
 And, then tried to recall how to include a patch that won't get munged by mail client....

+print/cloudprint

+	While browsing through ports looking for something else, I stopped to take a peek at this port.
+I've been building this port for sometime, with the intent of trying to get it set up.
+Currently, I'm running a small ubuntu VM for this...

+	On further browsing into the details of this port, I saw that it had recently been updated to version 0.12.
+Mainly there's OAUTH2 support, since sometime last month the old method got turned off.

+	So, I do a (kind of) quick update of the port...

+	PR: 200878

 print/hplip

 	LIB_DEPENDS is testing for a library that is no longer part of print/cups-base to determine if is installed.